 2. Embellish with Design Objects

-Once you've picked the best template for visualizing your data, you are welcome to use Crello's build-in library of design elements to embellish your infographic with all the necessary objects.
+Once you've picked the best template for visualizing your data, you are welcome to use Crello's (Now VistaCreate) build-in library of design elements to embellish your infographic with all the necessary objects.

 Choose design options that suit the goals of your infographic: